-Firstly, you begin to tap on the most abundant power source in the planet; which is the sunlight!
+Firstly, you begin to tap on the most abundant power source on the planet; which is the sunlight!
 The Sun produces its energy by nuclear fusion of hydrogen nuclei to helium (source).
 Powering your homes with solar panels means harvesting energy that the sun generates and converting it into electricity.
 Indeed, it is possible to power your home appliances using sun rays, which is awesome!

 Secondly, it reduces your carbon footprints.
 So, what does it mean?
-It simply means that you are helping the environment because you reduce the release of carbon dioxide into the air.
+It simply means that you help the environment because you reduce the release of carbon dioxide into the air.
 Now, you might ask how it works.
 By simply using solar energy, you reduce the demand for power plants in burning fossil fuels.
 In effect, these power plants produce lesser greenhouse gases to the environment.
 Meanwhile, some highly developed countries like Germany and the Netherlands plan to eliminate CO2 emission from non-renewable power sources by using more solar and other renewable types of energy.

 Additionally, installing solar panels for homes is a great investment to make.
-It will pay for it self in an average of 6 years.
+It will pay for itself in an average of 6 years.
 For the rest of its 25-year or more life span, you will enjoy free electricity.
 It also increases the value of your property.

 What do I need to know about solar panels?

-You will find more of the details on the solar module data sheet that manufacturers provide.
+You will find more of the details on the solar module datasheet that manufacturers provide.
 Indeed, it is a good idea to know your solar panels first before buying and installing them.

 Solar Panel Types